developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 Use of the keyboard input setting requires the following:

-* Zebra Enterprise Keyboard must be present on the device and set as the default input device.
+* Zebra Enterprise Keyboard 3.1.1.9 (or later) must be present on the device and set as the default keyboard.
 * A valid `Layouts.zip` file must be present in the `/enterprise/device/settings/ekb/config/` folder on the device.

 -----